-Thus, HM price delay measure measures the extent to which return variation is explained by lagged market return, and hence higher HM measure indicates a stronger delay in individual stocks reflecting market-wide information and less informational efficiency.
+Thus, HM price delay measure gauges the extent to which return variation is explained by lagged market return.
+A higher HM measure indicates a stronger delay in individual stocks reflecting market-wide information and less informational efficiency.

 Our second alternative price (in)efficiency measure is return autocorrelation.
 Fama (1970) suggest an efficient stock price follows a random walk process, as such we should expect that return is unpredictable and is not serially correlated.
 However, empirical studies find many stocks have autocorrelated returns (Avramov et al., 2006; Chordia et al., 2005; Sias & Starks, 1997, among others).
-We compute the absolute value of first-order autocorrelation of daily return,
+For each stock-quarter, we compute the absolute value of the first-order autocorrelation of daily returns, where ρ is the first-order autocorrelation of daily return.
+A higher autocorrelation indicates higher predictability of return using past returns, more deviation from random-walk price, and hence lower price efficiency.

-$$AutoCorr = |\rho{r_t, r{t-1}}|,\tag{6}$$
+$$AutoCorr = |\rho{r_d, r{d-1}}|, (6)$$